vineethsai/tool-registry/README.md

 Tool Registry is a comprehensive system for managing, securing, and controlling access to AI tools and services.
 It enables organizations to track, govern, and monitor tool usage in AI applications.

+> **IMPORTANT WARNING: AUTHENTICATION IS DISABLED**
+> Authentication has been temporarily disabled to facilitate development and testing.
+The API is currently accessible without credentials.
+Before deploying to production, authentication MUST be re-enabled.
+See the [Security Guide](docs/security_guide.md) for details.

 ## Features

 - **Tool Management**: Register, update, and delete tools with detailed metadata